 This is perhaps because he knew that a visual record of Savonarola’s sermon would have been dangerous now that Savonarola had been declared a heretic and executed.
 In fact, Savonarola’s followers were searched out in an effort to root out the lingering political threat against the Medici family and the current Pope.
 Botticelli couldn’t risk being associated with them.

-There is no known commission for this work, implying that Botticelli made it for himself.
+There is no known commission for Botticelli’s Mystic Nativity, implying that the artist made it for himself.
 As such, he may have intended the small painting as a personal devotional work.
 If the painting were commissioned by a supporter of Savonarola, however, that patron would have likely wished to remain unidentified.